Dzida-0/Turtle-Tracking/Idea1.md

 - grouping turtles by features
 ### Visualisation
 #### page 1: Welcome page
-- buttons to oder pages
+- buttons to oder pages\
+if no favorite then 10 random
 - table with favorites turtles
+- map of favorite turtles
 - random statistic eg. turtle "xxx" move most distance
-- map of last movements
 #### page 2: All available turtles
 - list of all turtles
+- image
+- name
+- description
+- favorite button
 #### page 3: Single turtle page
 - all data about one turtle
 #### page 4: logging / register